Concordium/concordium-update-proposals/source/CIS/cis-4.rst

     - A background image URL for displaying the credential.
 The RECOMMENDED size of the image is 327x120.
   * - ``localization`` (optional)
     - JSON object with locales as field names (:rfc:`5646`) and field values are URL JSON objects linking to JSON files.
+      Credential issuers SHOULD provide localization files for all the languages they want to support.
     - URLs to JSON files with localized token metadata.

 ..
 TODO: check the actual image sizes before finalizing the standard.